 The common starting point would be to seek recommendations.
 Consider getting a recommendation from someone who has consulted an acupuncturist for conditions similar to yours.
-Just like medical doctors, many acupuncturists today tend to specialise in specific areas.
-It will therefore make sense to get a therapist whose strengths and specialties are in line with your health issue.
+Just like medical doctors, many acupuncturists today tend to focus on specific areas.
+It will therefore make sense to get a TCM practitioner whose strengths and expertise are in line with your health issue.

-If you can’t get a personal opinion or haven’t found the right match, the internet is also a great resource, especially if you are looking for an acupuncturist with a particular specialty.
-While these opinions may or may not be reliable, they can help you identify popular TCM practitioners in your area and review their background and specialties.
+If you can’t get a personal opinion or haven’t found the right match, the internet is also a great resource, especially if you are looking for an acupuncturist with a particular expertise.
+While these opinions may or may not be reliable, they can help you identify popular TCM practitioners in your area and review their background and expertises.

 Here are some considerations that apply across the board: